alankm194/book-manager-api/README.md

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?

+## Assumptions

+Deleting a book successfully results in HTTP status 200

+Deleting a book that doesn't exist results in HTTP status 404